 What happens if a storage provider goes bankrupt whilst holding a consumer’s wines?

-Given the value of wine held under bond, it is perhaps no surprise that this has been dealt with by the courts before, namely in 1986 in the case of Re London Wine Co (Shippers) Ltd.
+Given the value of wine held under bond, it is perhaps no surprise that this has been dealt with by the courts before.

-London Wine Co (LWC) was a wine merchant who were paid by many of its customers to store wines in its warehouse.
+In Re London Wine Co (Shippers) Limited [1986], London Wine Co (LWC) was a wine merchant who was paid by many of its customers to store wines in its warehouse.
 For practical reasons, LWC did not segregate their customers’ wines, but instead stored all wines of a certain producer/vintage together, noting in its stock book how many cases belonged to each consumer.
 When LWC became insolvent, a number of its customers argued that the wines in LWC’s storage were their property, and that LWC held these cases on trust for the respective consumers who ‘owned’ the wines.
 If this was indeed the case, these customers would have been entitled to the underlying wines themselves in priority to any of LWC’s creditors.

-As a result of the Court’s findings, the position of each of LWC’s customers was one of unsecured creditors, with a ‘debt’ equal to the value of their wine stored with LWC.
-They were not entitled by right to ‘their’ wines, and almost certainly did not receive assets in LWC’s liquidation which matched the value of the wines that they had stored.
+As a result, the position of each of LWC’s customers was one of unsecured creditors, with a ‘debt’ equal to the value of their wine stored with LWC.
+They were not entitled by right to ‘their’ wines.
+Almost certainly they did not receive assets in LWC’s liquidation which matched the value of the wines they had stored.
 All in all, a bad result.

 All is not lost, however.
-As one might imagine, wine storage has come a long way since 1986, and subsequent to Re London Wine Co (Shippers) Ltd, merchants and storage providers have taken steps to ensure that the identity of their customer’s property is adequately certain.
+As one might imagine, since, Re London Wine Co (Shippers) Ltd, merchants and storage providers have taken steps to ensure that the identity of their customer’s property is adequately certain to give rise to a trust and avoid the risk customers can only recover as unsecured creditors.

 By way of example, Chelsea Vintners are a bespoke wine merchant founded in 2012 who store their customers’ wine with London City Bond (LCB).
 LCB are one of the UK’s largest providers of bonded warehouse space with over 10 million cases of wine under their care.
 Each individual case of wine stored at LCB is ascribed a unique stock rotation number, which is physically attached to that case.
 Both LCB and Chelsea Vintners’ software systems then record which cases are ‘owned’ by which of Chelsea Vintners’ customers, allocating these stock rotation numbers to customers’ accounts.
 This system (or similar variants) is now commonplace amongst the UK’s reputable merchants and storage providers.

-The practical effect of this is that there is absolute certainty as to which individual case is held for each individual customer, thereby avoiding the pitfalls that LWC’s customers found themselves in back in 1986.
-Each of Chelsea Vintners’ customers owns the case numbered with the stock rotation number attributed to their account: there is no uncertainty as to which case this is.
+The practical effect of this is that there is absolute certainty as to which individual case is held for each individual customer, thereby avoiding the pitfalls that LWC’s customers found themselves in.

-The modern UK wine consumer who stores wine under bond can therefore sleep easy - in the event of insolvency of their storage provider, their wines will not be lost.
-Assuming that their wine has been stored in accordance with current standards, their wine remains their property and is merely held on trust by the storage provider on their behalf.
+The modern UK wine consumer who stores wine under bond can therefore sleep easy - in the event of insolvency of their storage provider, and assuming that their wine has been stored in accordance with current standards, their wine remains their property and will not be lost.

 Final thoughts

-The UK remains a very good place to be a wine drinker.
-Beyond the wide range of wine merchants, restaurants and bars that consumers have to choose from, UK wine drinkers are also well insulated from disasters such as insolvency events in the majority of circumstances.
+The UK remains a very good place to be a wine collector.
+Beyond the wide range of wine merchants, restaurants and bars that consumers have to choose from, UK wine collectors are also well insulated from disasters such as insolvency events in the majority of circumstances.

-The ‘chink in the armour’ remains the lacuna between placing an En Primeur order, and the ordered wine physically arriving in the UK.
-Whilst many consumers may consider this a risk worth taking to secure fleeting allocations of in-demand wine, the recent cooling of the wine market offers an opportunity for individuals to forego the En Primeur approach, in favour of buying wines only once they are physically in bottle.
+There remains, however, a lacuna between placing an En Primeur order, and the ordered wine physically arriving in the UK.
+Whilst many consumers may consider this is worth doing to secure fleeting allocations of in-demand wine, there is undoubtedly a risk in doing so.